awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: How much does AWS VAM cost?**

 AWS VAM is usage based.
 Most of the deployment is serverless, such as the website and API configuration.
 However, resources such as AppStream 2.0, Managed AD and AD Connector, and the EC2 Installer host are not serverless and will incur running costs.
 In general, the running cost of AWS VAM that has been deployed but has not been used to launch AppStream 2.0 resources, in other words idly running, will end up being roughly around the cost of running the Directory Service for the solution, logging, and storage.
 For a solution running AD Connector that will end up being $50-$60 a month while for AWS Managed Active Directory this is closer to $150-160.
-Remember, Active Direcotry is required for this solution.
+Remember, Active Directory is required for this solution.

 For AWS VAM that is actively being used your costs will depend on your Amazon AppStream 2.0 instances, API calls, and S3 storage created through usage logs.
 Pricing for these services remain the same as displayed on their respective billing pages.